-Our new Grasslands Garden, which opened earlier this year, draws its inspiration from the grassland habitats of the North American Prairie and the South African Drakensburg mountain region.
+Our new Grasslands Garden, which opened in 2018, draws its inspiration from the grassland habitats of the North American Prairie and the South African Drakensburg mountain region.

 It was designed by James Hitchmough, Professor of Horticultural Ecology at Sheffield University, who specialises in studying wild herbaceous plant communities to create spectacular urban planting schemes.